top of page

 Having worked on innumerable deals and financings for corporate and governmental clients, he is one of the top finance attorneys in Alaska.
 Craig is also well known for his practice in complex oil and gas matters, including tax disputes, litigation, and leasing and unitization.
 He is a goal-oriented attorney that believes quality representation starts with integrity.

 Craig is strongly committed to public service.
 Wherever Alaska’s best interests are at stake, he stands ready to fight.
-He served as Alaska’s Attorney General under Governor Walker, as the Statehood Defense Coordinator under Governor Dunleavy, and continues to advocate for Alaska’s financial health as a longstanding Trustee of the Alaska Permanent Fund Corporation.
+He served as Alaska’s Attorney General under Governor Walker, as the Statehood Defense Coordinator under Governor Dunleavy, and as an almost ten-year Trustee of the Alaska Permanent Fund Corporation under both Administrations.